OpenElectronicsLab/presentations/2020-02-fosdem/outline.md

 # certification (ongoing)
 - EC medical device regulation is currently changing (2020) and we don't really know the process yet
 - Need to design for safety from the start: Plan to do a ground-up redesign with eye on certification once we're happy with the prototype

+# Take home message
+- a little thought about safety goes a long way
+- great tools and resources to support you
+- don't be too intimidated
+	- try
+	- repeat
+	- you'll improve as you go
+- happy hardware hacking!

 # References and Contacts